K-N-A-R-G/One-file-utils/README.md

 }
 ```

-- Calls functions with arguments when selected.
+- Automatically calls functions with supplied arguments.

-- Temporarily hides the menu while the function runs.
+- Temporarily hides the menu while an action runs.

-- Returns to the menu after function completion or exception.

-- Logs the last messages directly in the menu (console output).
+- Prints exceptions without crashing the menu.
+- Maintains an internal rolling log of messages.
+- Supports **auto‑mode** for silent programmatic execution (no UI, no pauses).
+- Fully framework‑agnostic — can be used with CLI, Tkinter, FastAPI-shell, etc.

+---

 ## Usage